 - Using Bots and open-source to fight Conway's law

-But here is the catch: I want 10 additional readers to sign up for my influencer group for this series before I start the second section, and you'll get to pick which one I'll continue with!
+But here is the catch: I want 10 additional readers to sign up for my influencer group for this series before I start the third section, and you'll get to pick which one I'll continue with!